fbpx

 First vampire attack

 When SushiSwap was launched, it attracted more than 100 million USD token LP in just a few hours.
 How was this accomplished?
-By distributing numerous SUSHI tokens to users who pledged their LPs to the project.
+By distributing a large number of SUSHI tokens to users who pledged their LPs to the project.
 Initially, project users could only deposit Uniswap LP tokens into SushiSwap.
 This was the key to the vampire attack.

 Over the next two weeks, the intelligent SushiSwap contract router – MasterChef – was launched.
 It automatically replaced all LP Uniswap tokens with basic ones, leaving them on SushiSwap, while migrating all liquidity to the protocol and giving users LP SushiSwap tokens.
 The result?
 An outflow of more than US$1bn from the Uniswap liquidity pool.
 The TVL of SushiSwap increased, and Uniswap halved.